usb2snes/emulator-networkaccess/Protocol-1.0 preview.md

 For `LOAD` and `SAVE` the namespace is appended (e.g. `LOAD_GAME`).\
 For other commands the namespace is prepended (e.g. `GAME_INFO`).

+A command requiering binary data must be prefixed with a `b` lowercase, see later.

 ### Command Arguments

 If arguments are given, The command and the first argument are separated by a single space.